deepakmaroo/IBEX/docs/source/developers_manual/backend_development/benchmarking.rst

 Running benchmarks quickly, as explained in the previous section, is great during development and for comparing the performance of IBEX.
 However, ``asv`` can also track the performance of benchmarks over various commits of IBEX.
-Unfortunately this is a bit more tricky to set up.
+Unfortunately, setting this up is somewhat more complex.

 Setup advanced benchmarking
 '''''''''''''''''''''''''''